videolan/vlc/share/lua/README.txt

 s:read( 128 ) -- read up to 128 characters.
 Return 0 if no more data is available (FIXME?).
 s:readline() -- read a line.
 Return nil if EOF was reached. s:addfilter() -- add a stream filter.
-If no argument was specified, try to add all automatic stream filters.
+If no argument was specified, try to add all automatic stream filters. s:getsize() -- returns the size of the stream, or nil if unknown s:seek(offset) -- seeks from offset bytes (from the begining of the stream).
+Returns nil in case of error

 Strings
 -------